StuPro-TOSCAna/TOSCAna/docs/dev/model/servicegraph.md

 The resulting graph structure closely recreates the original YAML structure.

 ### Step 2: Normalization
-Sometimes, TOSCA allows an abbreviated syntax instead of it's more verbose extended notation.
+In many cases, TOSCA allows an abbreviated syntax variant instead of it's more verbose extended notation.
 In order to ease further handling of the graph, every short notation is being converted to its extended equivalent.
 We call this process **normalization**.
-After normalizing the graph, its structure looks like this:
+After applying normalization, its structure looks like this:

 ![ServiceGraph, after normalization](img/servicegraph_normalization.png)